Healthcare - A critical sector. Internet of Things - A technology growing exponentially. Internet of Things in Healthcare - A winning combination?

 What is IoT?

 Let us first have a brief understanding of IoT.
-Internet of Things) is a network of interconnected devices.
+Internet of Things is a network of interconnected devices.
 These interlinked devices are embedded with sensors, network connectivity, software, & other electronics that allow them collect & exchange data, making them communicable & responsive.
 IoT can carry out a lot of duties, in a lot of key industries, from a biochip transponder in a livestock, to a heart monitor implant in a person, or even a ‘built-in’ sensor in a tire (alerting the driver of tire pressure).

 Use of IoT in Healthcare & Accurate Prognoses

 Records are made every time patients visit healthcare facilities, hospitals, or doctors.
 Limited access to these records can cause loss of some integral data.
-IoT technology alerts primary healthcare providers about the treatments & medications prescribed to patients.
+Internet of Things in healthcare alerts primary providers about the treatments & medications prescribed to patients.
 The internet is witnessing innovations and has abundant information.
 It connects patients and medical professionals with others worldwide.
 IoT can access ‘patient data’ and provide accurate real-time diagnosis & treatment.

-Philips, Microsoft, IBM, Cisco, and Cerner are some of the major players in the global ‘Internet of Things’ in healthcare market.
+Philips, Microsoft, IBM, Cisco, and Cerner are some of the major players in the global Internet of Things in healthcare market.
 Specialized product developments, research collaborations, and acquisitions are the key strategies adopted by market competitors to gain an edge over others.

-Your personal and confidential information is safe and secure.
+Your transaction & personal information is safe and secure.

 Design an exclusive study to serve your research needs.

 Get your queries resolved from an industry expert.